Our Departments

 - English 7

 English 7 is an exploration of identity in literature and life, touching on issues of conformity, coming of age, judgment, and the ways identities develop and change.
-We read poetry, analyze advertisements, conduct interviews, write a monologue, and explore full-length thought-provoking, contemporary young adult novels.
+We read poetry, analyze advertisements, conduct interviews, write a monologue, and explore full-length, thought-provoking, contemporary young adult novels.
 Grammar lessons are drawn from the literature, with a focus on building clarity and precision of expression.
 Students develop a portfolio of analytical, creative, and persuasive pieces as they sharpen their ability to communicate their ideas to a wide range of audiences.
 Overall, this course is designed to challenge the growing minds of young teenagers while fostering a deep and lasting engagement with reading, writing, and discussion.
-Representative texts: The House on Mango Street, Sandra Cisneros; The Diary of a Young Girl, Anne Frank; When the Emperor was Divine, Julie Otsuka; Haroun and the Sea of Stories, Salman Rushdie; Romeo and Juliet, William Shakespeare

 - English 8